-The Best Ways To Cook 8 Common Cuts Of Steak
+The Best Way To Cook 8 Common Cuts Of Steak (With Recipes!)

 A good steak is like a little black dress: timeless, and appropriate no matter the season or occasion.
 But since steak is generally a more expensive meat, you want to make sure the cut you select is a good investment.
-Here’s how to arm yourself with the steak basics, head to the butcher counter and make your pick with total confidence.
+Arm yourself with the steak basics, head to the butcher counter and make your pick with total confidence.

 What is the difference between grades of beef?